megawall212/DSA_Project3new/readme.md

 Choosing the executable differs depending on the editor that you are using.
 In Clion (and potentially Visual Studio), you should be able to click the dropdown next to the Run button and choose Main or Tests.
 In VSCode, you should click on the CMake tab in the sidebar, and under Launch, click the edit button to select Main to run your AVL tree.

 Please reach out on Discord if you have any questions, and the guide will be updated accordingly.

-## Project 2 Template Features
-The template includes the suggested code structure from the "Simplified Page Rank" document.
-Feel free to change it to suit your needs, but be sure that any code you want to test is not written in main.cpp!

 ## Running Main/Tests